-Most that have been in or around enterprise-level business in the last decade have seen firsthand the shift in the CIO’s responsibilities.
+Most that have been in or around the enterprise-level business in the last decade have seen firsthand the shift in the CIO’s responsibilities.
 The CIO in days past had the responsibility of overseeing all technology and computer systems and managing the IT department with the goal of ensuring the enterprise was set up for technological success.
 Today, the role of the CIO is changing—and rapidly.

 The New Role of the CIO

-Andrew Horne, managing director at The Corporate Executive Board Company (CEB), outlined seven new IT skill sets that reflect “fundamental” changes under way in enterprise IT organizations.
-The CEB’s research report, “The Future of Corporate IT,” surveyed executives at 127 enterprise organizations and looked in depth at each driver of change, but to summarize the results:
+Andrew Horne, managing director at The Corporate Executive Board Company (CEB), outlined seven new IT skill sets that reflect “fundamental” changes underway in enterprise IT organizations.
+The CEB’s research report, “The Future of Corporate IT,” surveyed executives at 127 enterprise organizations and looked in-depth at each driver of change, but to summarize the results:

 “Information management will gain in importance relative to process automation, and IT will deliver end-to-end services and transform itself into a multifunctional services group.
-As this occurs, many delivery operations will be externalized—increasingly, to the cloud—and technology-savvy business leaders and end users will take greater responsibility for IT decision making.”
+As this occurs, many delivery operations will be externalized—increasingly, to the cloud—and technology-savvy business leaders and end-users will take greater responsibility for IT decision making.”

-This new CIO and the future of corporate IT is still evolving and will for years to come, but more and more organizational departments are taking charge of their SaaS and cloud needs, leaving the CIO to take responsibility of making sure each department is inter-connected and that the entire organization functions together, ensuring data exchange and communication is stronger and more secure than ever before.
+This new CIO and the future of corporate IT is still evolving and will for years to come, but more and more organizational departments are taking charge of their SaaS and cloud needs, leaving the CIO to take responsibility of making sure each department is interconnected and that the entire organization functions together, ensuring data exchange and communication is stronger and more secure than ever before.

 CIOs that are technologically-savvy are embracing this transformation of how technology is purchased and even managed across their enterprise organizations.
-TechTarget’s article, “Evolving IT Skill Sets” explains that IT departments, led by the CIO, will become brokers and integrators rather than services providers.
+TechTarget’s article, “Evolving IT Skill Sets” explains that IT departments, led by the CIO, will become brokers and integrators rather than service providers.

 Why the CIO Needs to “Be The Business”